 And an individual who waits until age 70 before they start receiving benefits will get 42% (plus 0.7% x 60 months) more than they would have been eligible for if they had taken it at age 65.

 Deciding on what’s best for you depends on your peculiar circumstances.
 There is no “one-size-fits-all” solution.
 Factors that you should take into consideration include your:

 - Plans to continue working, etc.

-CPP is adjusted annually for inflation: CPP benefits are adjusted annually to account for increases in cost of living based on the Consumer Price Index (CPI).
+CPP is adjusted annually for inflation: CPP benefits are adjusted annually to account for increases in the cost of living based on the Consumer Price Index (CPI).

 General drop-out provision: Up to 8 years of your lowest earning years can be dropped when calculating your CPP benefits.
-This helps to boost the amount of benefits you qualify for if you have had periods of low or no earnings.
+This helps to boost the amount you qualify for if you have had periods of low or no earnings.

 Pension sharing: Retired and eligible spouses or common-law partners can choose to share their pensions in a way that minimizes tax for both parties.
-This works well when one spouse is being taxed at a higher marginal rate.
+This works well when one spouse is taxed at a higher marginal rate.

-CPP Benefits for Surviving Spouse and Children
+CPP Benefits for Surviving Spouses and Children

 The CPP extends benefits to the spouse and children of a deceased contributor.
 These include:

 Survivor’s pension: The spouse or common-law partner of a deceased contributor may be eligible to receive a monthly survivor’s pension.
 The amount paid under this benefit depends on whether the survivor is receiving other pensions, their age, and the contribution made by the deceased during their lifetime.